 An Innovative Collaborative Partnership Among The Celebration of the Sea Foundation, Florida Public Schools, National Parks Conservation Association, Crawford Entertainment, Ocean Imaging Studios and VTM Studios

-Eco-Link™ is a revolutionary educational and environmental interactive collaborative platform designed to foster an interest and passion among students for careers in STREAM (Science, Technology, Reading/Recreation, Engineering, Arts and Mathematics), agriculture, aquaculture, fisheries, eco-tourism, hospitality, watersports and other related fields; foster environmental awareness, stewardship and advocacy; encourage children and families to become citizen scientists who connect, discuss and share their passion for animals and their respective habitats; and provide online and mobile resources to promote the real-time exchange of ideas and solutions to pressing environmental problems.
+Eco-Link™ is a revolutionary educational and environmental interactive collaborative platform designed to foster an interest and passion among students for careers in STREAM (Science, Technology, Resiliency, Engineering, Arts and Mathematics), agriculture, aquaculture, fisheries, eco-tourism, hospitality, watersports and other related fields; foster environmental awareness, stewardship and advocacy; encourage children and families to become citizen scientists who connect, discuss and share their passion for animals and their respective habitats; and provide online and mobile resources to promote the real-time exchange of ideas and solutions to pressing environmental problems.

 Eco-Link examines relationships between key educational and environmental concepts as they relate to South Florida ecology and sea level rise.
 Research topics include freshwater conservation and hydrology, waste and water as well as agriculture, aquaculture and fisheries management, endangered and invasive plants and animals, mangrove decimation and restoration, coral preservation and real-time and remote sensor data collection that foster citizen science.
 The educational and media components of the project feature intentional advocacy for the preservation of plants and animals in the Everglades and surrounding eco-systems, resource management and sustainability.
 Eco-Link provides free educational video modules to the public.
 Each of which has an educator’s version and related educational resources for students, teachers and parents.